 We also want to stress the importance of Rotation feeding.
 Monthly rotating between the different meat proteins (prey) will give them the needed variety of essential nutrients and fats similar to in the wild.
 Animals can make most of their own vitamins when they are fed their natural diet.
 Mix the new protein with their current protein to gradually make the switch.
 Eating living grass and greens is also essential for a healthy balance.

 You can find additional feeding information throughout our site.

 We will update this site with new feasts as more healthy meat sources become readily available to us.
-We are very picky about the quality of our ingredients and will only use top quality, sold for human consumption, USDA and mostly organic meat.
+We are very picky about the quality of our ingredients and use top quality, sold for human consumption, USDA and mostly organic meat.

 There are a couple reasons to feed your carnivores raw meaty bones.
 The most important is for healthy teeth and gums.
 Gnawing on certain types of raw meaty bones cleans their teeth naturally by rubbing off any plaque before it can adhere to the teeth and gums.
 If you check out a coyote or cougars teeth you'll see they are clean, strong and healthy.
 (We wouldn't advise it though) It's important that the bone fit the pet.
 When it comes to bones, size matters!
 Dogs and cats that want to gulp and swallow big bony pieces may be better candidates for poultry necks, thighs, and wings.
 Poultry bones are lighter, less dense, and can be easily digested even when swallowed whole.
 Cats do really well with chicken necks, small animal ribs, wings and medium size chunks of dense muscle meat.
 A large or weight bearing bone will not have the same affect and should only be given to dogs for recreation and while being supervised.